-Sales taxes, other than state sales taxes, if company does not exercise option of including such taxes with the cost of goods and services purchased.
+Sales taxes, other than state sales taxes, if reporting entity does not exercise option of including such taxes with the cost of goods and services purchased.

 Line 24 – Investment Expenses Not Included Elsewhere

 Include: Only items for which no specific provision has been made elsewhere, (e.g., contributions or assessments for bondholders’ protective committees, fees of investment counsel, custodian and trustee fees).